ECCC-MSC/open-data/docs/msc-data/nwp_riops/readme_riops_en.md

 # Data and Products of the experimental Regional Ice Ocean Prediction System (RIOPS)

-The Regional Ice Ocean Prediction System (RIOPS) is an experimental high-resolution atmospheric forecasting system based on the Global Deterministic Prediction System (GDPS) that provides initial and lateral boundary conditions for atmospheric fields.
-The current system is making an important contribution to various scientific experiments that are part of the [Year of Polar Outlooks (YOPP)](https://www.polarprediction.net/) by providing numerical weather forecasts at the kilometre scale in the Canadian Arctic.
+The Regional Ice Ocean Prediction System (RIOPS) provides 48 hr ice and ocean forecasts four times per day on a 1/12° resolution grid (3-8 km).
+RIOPS is initialized using analyses from the [Global Ice-Ocean Prediction System (GIOPS)](../nwp_giops/readme_giops_en.md).
+Atmospheric fluxes for 48 hr forecasts are calculated using fields from the [Regional Deterministic Prediction System (RDPS)](../nwp_rdps/readme_rdps_en.md).

 ## Access